 This course will study the craft of play directing, including material selection, casting, rehearsals, and the principles of intention-driven composition (imagery, movement, tempo, and rhythm).
 Each student directs exercises in class and produces a one-act play.
-Fall, alternate years.

 THE 340.
 Voice and Diction.
 3.